 Told from her personal perspective as a ceramicist and Tea student, it presents the story of the iconic Japanese teabowl in its historical context and use in chanoyu (Japanese tea ceremony), and in its appropriation into contemporary ceramics.

-Her second book, Kintsugi: The Poetic Mend, will be published by Herbert Press (Bloomsbury Publications) in Febuary 2021 in the UK and Australia, and in March 2021 in the rest of the world.
+Her second book, Kintsugi: The Poetic Mend, was published by Herbert Press (Bloomsbury Publications) in the UK in February 2021, and in the rest of the world on 20 April 2021.

 'Everything with a shape, breaks.'
 Kintsugi, 'gold joining', takes the shards of destruction and creates new pieces with highlighted gold seams.
 This book introduces kintsugi’s technique and materials and its historical and contemporary perspectives, as well as exploring its strong metaphor of overcoming tragedy through creative non-fiction.